LBALab/twinsuniverse/src/wiki/terrain_soldier.md

 ---
 title: Terrain Soldier
 permalink: wiki/Terrain_Soldier
-layout: base
+layout: wiki
 ---

 ![Soldier in
-action](assets/lba1/_characters/lba_ingame_terrain_soldier.jpg "Soldier in action")
+action](src/assets/lba1/_characters/lba_ingame_terrain_soldier.jpg "Soldier in action")
 ![Soldier with a white
-camouflage](assets/lba1/_characters/whtsoldier.gif "Soldier with a white camouflage")
+camouflage](src/assets/lba1/_characters/whtsoldier.gif "Soldier with a white camouflage")
 ![Soldier with a
-cannon](assets/lba1/_characters/soldier2.gif "Soldier with a cannon") **Terrain soldiers** are the basic soldiers in [FunFrock](FunFrock "wikilink")'s army.
+cannon](src/assets/lba1/_characters/soldier2.gif "Soldier with a cannon") **Terrain soldiers** are the basic soldiers in [FunFrock](FunFrock "wikilink")'s army.
 They can be seen with a yellow suit on the [Island of the White Leaf